TrinityCoreClassic/core/README.md

 Vanilla behavior references: https://github.com/vmangos/core 1.12-1.14.x conversions: https://github.com/WowLegacyCore/HermesProxy

-# Goal:
+# Goal
-Achieve making a server emulator core that gives the true vanilla experience for a modern classic client.
+Creating a server emulator core that gives the true vanilla experience for a modern classic client.

 # Current state
 You can log in and play for the most part.
 That being said, there is still a lot of work that still needs to be done, especially regarding the database and class\spell\npc behavior.